ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Now, navigate to the directory from which your HTML and PHP files are being served (in Linux for example, this would be `/var/www/` or `/var/www/html/`; for AMPPS on Windows, this would be `C:\path\to\Ampps\www\`, i.e. the installation path of AMPPS; and for Mac OS, this would likely be `/Users/<your user name>/Sites/`) and install Node.js ([https://nodejs.org/en/](https://nodejs.org/en/) -- however, if you are using Windows, please see the following!).
 If you are on Windows, do *not* install the latest or the recommended version of Node.js (which is probably some 14.x version of Node.js), but rather the significantly-older version 12.8.3 of Node.js, a Windows installer for which can be found in the node-v12.18.3-x64.msi file within the directory https://nodejs.org/download/release/v12.18.3/.
 (This is because the Serialport package, which we will be downloading later, conflicts with more recent versions of Node.js on Windows.
 Node.js version 12.8.3 does everything we need Node.js to do, so we're not in need of a more recent version.
 We have not \[yet?\] found this conflict to be a problem on Mac or on Linux, only on Windows, so if you are on Mac or Linux, please just install the nodejs.org-recommended version of Node.js, rather than restricting yourself to Node.js 12.8.3, and just let me know if you see a problem later in any case.)

-Then, install version 1.51 (not the most recent version, but version 1.51) of CesiumJS ([https://cesium.com/downloads/](https://cesium.com/downloads/)) to an **entirely** new subdirectory here (i.e. create a new subdirectory before installing CesiumJS v1.51 into that subdirectory) - you'll need it later.
+Then, install version 1.83 (not necessarily the most recent version, but version 1.83) of CesiumJS ([https://cesium.com/downloads/](https://cesium.com/downloads/)) to an **entirely** new subdirectory here (i.e. create a new subdirectory before installing CesiumJS v1.83 into that subdirectory) - you'll need it later.

 <!--- For Ubuntu, and Linux in general, Node-v6.11.2 is required.
 It is very easy to install through the following commands :